 The healthcare professional will then take photographs of your retina.
 The camera won’t touch your eye, and it may give a bright flash but this should not cause much discomfort.
 It may also help to bring sunglasses as the procedure can leave everything looking quite bright afterward.

 The eye drops used in diabetic eye screenings can cause a sudden increase in intraocular pressure, although this is rare.
 If this happens you may experience pain or discomfort in your eyes, reddening of your eyes, blurred vision or halos around lights.
 If you display any of these symptoms, you should go back to the screening centre or the closest A&E department as it will require fast treatment.

 The results normally take up to six weeks to arrive as a number of eye care professionals will analyse the photographs.
 When you get the results they will indicate that:

-- You have background or stage one retinopathy.
+- You have a background or stage one retinopathy

 Further investigation may also be required if the photographs are not clear enough, if they detect signs of another eye condition such as cataracts or glaucoma, or if your retinopathy requires more attention or treatment.